-The Real Madrid star has sent a signed shirt to 11-year-old Charlie Silverwood after one of his set pieces struck him.
+The Real Madrid star has sent a signed shirt to 11-year-old Charlie Silverwood after one of his set pieces struck him

 "It was Ronaldo's first free kick of the game.
 It went straight for me so I blocked the ball with the palm of my left hand and the force, I suppose, reverberated up my arm and broke my wrist," Charlie Silverwood told the BBC.

-"Real Madrid is a once in a lifetime opportunity - seeing them play your local club - so I watched the rest of the match, mostly in pain considering I still had the sling, and afterward I then went to hospital.
+"Real Madrid is a once in a lifetime opportunity - seeing them play your local club - so I watched the rest of the match, mostly in pain considering I still had the sling, and afterwards I then went to hospital.

 "If I hadn't blocked it with the palm of my hand I would have no front teeth.
 It definitely had to be some speed otherwise it wouldn't have broken my wrist - 45 mph would be a safe guess I think."